 When is the Dragon Age 4 release date?
 Dragon Age 4 is real and in production at BioWare, we know that much, but where will the story go next?
 And which of our favourite characters will return?

-Bioware has officially announced the title, Dragon Age: Dreadwolf, and can share more later this year.
-So far we’ve had a cryptic teaser trailer about the Dread Wolf, suggestions of a potential multiplayer angle, and heaps of clues to its story contents courtesy of various interviews and tweets with developers and writers who have worked on previous Dragon Age games.
+Bioware has officially announced the title, Dragon Age: Dreadwolf, which looks set make a list of the best PC games and best RPG games.
+So far we’ve had a cryptic teaser trailer about Dread Wolf, suggestions of a potential multiplayer angle, and heaps of clues to its story contents courtesy of various interviews and tweets with developers and writers who have worked on previous Dragon Age games.
 BioWare has teased more about the Dread Wolf saying, “Solas, the Dread Wolf.
 Some say he might be an ancient elven god, but some say not.
 Others say a betrayer of his people…or a savior who now seeks to rescue them at the cost of your world. ”

 Dragon Age 4 release date rumours

 There is currently no Dragon Age 4 release date.
 BioWare has said, “While the game won’t be releasing this year, we’re growing closer to that next adventure.”

 In this very short teaser, we actually see Solas.
 He’s an elven apostate hedge mage that just so happens to be an expert on the Fade, and was one of the companions in Dragon Age: Inquisition.
 We see some of the locations in the upcoming Dragon Age adventure, as well as a few monster and class designs.
 We’re most intrigued by Solas’ description of the player character.
 “No magic hand, no ancient prophecy.
 The kind of person they’ll never see coming”.